Latest News

 The price of gold eases due to Middle East tensions, which lift oil prices and US economic data.

-U.S. Secretary of state Marco Rubio stated on Tuesday that the negotiating team of President Donald Trump has not offered Iran relief from sanctions in exchange for the reopening of Strait of Hormuz.
-He also insisted that any relief of sanctions was linked to Tehran's nuclear programme.
+U.S. Secretary of state Marco Rubio stated on 'Tuesday' that the negotiating team of President Donald Trump has not offered Iran relief from sanctions in exchange for the reopening of?the Strait of Hormuz.
+He also insisted that any relief of sanctions was linked to a?Tehran renunciation of its nuclear programme.

-Gold is often viewed as an inflation hedge, but it can lose its appeal when interest rates are high.
+Gold is often viewed as an inflation hedge, but it tends to lose appeal as a non yielding asset when interest rates are high.

 (source: Reuters)